department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2022-10-Household Information Section/Conversation Guide.md

 - [Observer ratings of start application task completion using rating criteria]

-## Primary Task 5: Annual Income - 5 minutes
+## Primary Task 5: Annual income - 5 minutes
 - Read through and complete the questions on this page.
 Please talk aloud about the questions and information presented to you here.
 - (continue) Complete your spouse's income information.
 - In real life, how long would it take you to gather and make sure you were entering the correct information here?